miromannino/Contributions-Importer-For-Github/README.md

 ## Protecting your private repository

-_Contributions Importer_ has few features to protect your  private code.
+_Contributions Importer_ has a few features to protect your private code.

 ### Masking the real commit time